dd32/td-gh-ex/readme.txt

 * Well-commented, modern, HTML5 templates
 * Supports custom header & header text on/off
-* Supports featured image for posts and displays only the right size (Use images with minimum width of 1200px; smaller images are ignored in single-column layout when the sidebar is not in use.)
+* Supports featured image for posts and displays
 * Helpful 404 template for your lost readers
-* Automatically turns on two-column layout when sidebar is poulated, otherwise uses single-column layout
+* Automatically turns on two-column layout when sidebar is populated, otherwise uses single-column layout
 * Toggle menu on small screens (like your phone)
 * Licensed under GPLv2 or later. :) Use it to make something cool.